marian-margeta/gait-recognition/readme.md

 **Spatial features** from the video frames are extracted according to the descriptors that involve **pose of the walker**.
 These descriptors are generated from the first sub-network - `HumanPoseNN` defined in `human_pose_nn` module. `HumanPoseNN` can be also used as a standalone network for regular **2D pose estimation problem** from still images (for more info see [this section](#pose-estimation)).

 Responsibility of the second sub-network - `GaitNN` defined in `gait_nn` module is the further processing of the generated spatial features into one-dimensional **pose descriptors** with the use of a residual convolutional network. **Temporal features** are then extracted across these *pose descriptors* with the use of the multilayer recurrent cells - **LSTM** or **GRU**.
-All temporal features are finally aggregated with **Average temporal pooling** into one-dimensional **identification vectors** with good discriminatory properties.
+All temporal features are finally aggregated with **Average temporal pooling** into one-dimensional **identification vector** with good discriminatory properties.
 As already mentioned in the text above, the human identification vectors are linearly separable with each other and can therefore be classified with e.g. **linear SVM**.

 ![Architecture](images/architecture.jpg)